mondus/mondus.github.io/teaching/COM4521/sharc.md

 	205629 0.00534 bash       co1pr        r     01/18/2017 14:24:55 interactive.q@testnode01.icebe     1
 	205650 0.00000 helloworld co1pr        qw    01/18/2017 14:26:45                                    1

 The status of your GPU job will initially be `qw` to indicate queued and waiting.
 It will then change to `r` whilst running and will disappear once complete.
-In the above exampke you can see both the interactive session and the queued gpu job submission.
+In the above example you can see both the interactive session and the queued gpu job submission.
 When complete the job submission will create an execution log file with a file name matching the binary or bash script and with a file extension of `.e<jobid>` (i.e. `helloworld.e205650`).
 You can view the contents of this log file using the `cat` command.
 E.g.

 	cat helloworld.e205650